lizzieinvancouver/ospree/docs/budburst/budburstms_README.txt

 #Figure 2: analyses/bb_analysis/models_stan_plotting_mu_ests_chilling.R

-#Figure 3: analyses/bb_analysis/forecasting/forecast_changebb.R (also used for matching 2 D figure in sup and for chill forecast 4-panel figure)
+#Figure 3: analyses/bb_analysis/forecasting/forecast_changebb.R (also used for matching 2D figure in supp and for chill forecast 4-panel figure in sup)

 In the text ....
 # Numbers of chilling treatments come from tables prepared in ospree/analyses/limitingcues/countintxns/countintxns.R